MishaBatsiashvili/Supabase-and-Next.js-Blog-Platform/README.md

-# Supabase and Next.js Blog Platform
+# Blog Platform ( Next.js, Supabase, GraphQL, AWS )

 Welcome to my Supabase and Next.js blog platform project!
 This README will guide you through the architecture, features, and challenges tackled during the development of this full-stack application.